This exhibition was the first in the Museum's new Exhibition Hall and was launched at the official opening of the new building on 9 December 2006.

 Included was a section on the very significant repercussions of the 1797 wreck of the merchant ship Sydney Cove at Preservation Island.
 Precious relics from this shipwreck were lent for the exhibition by the Queen Victoria Museum in Launceston.

-The Furneaux Museum printed a 16 page booklet for the exhibition.
+The Furneaux Museum published a 16 page booklet for the exhibition (now out of print).